Mass Manipulation: Background and release

 To promote Mass Manipulation, the album's four singles were released on the Friday of each week preceding its release.
 Its lead single, "Relax", was released on July 7, 2017, "Diluted Brains" on July 14, "Premonition" on July 21, and "Drugs!" on July 28.
 On August 4, 2017, the album was released exclusively as a digital download on international digital stores through Mau5trap.

 After the album's official release, Rezz began her Mass Manipulation World Tour on September 2, 2017.
 The tour began in The United States before heading into Asia, heading back into The United States before heading to Europe on November 22, with the tour concluding in Australia on January 4, 2018.
 It received support from various artists including BlackGummy, Bleep Bloop, Crywolf, Drezo, Dr. Fresch, Electric Mantis, Eprom, Haywyre, K?d, Mad Zach, No Mana, The M Machine, and Zeke Beats.

 To further promote the album's release, music videos for the first and third singles, "Relax" and "Premonition", were released on July 7 and 21, respectively, through Rezz's YouTube channel.
-In September 2017, Rezz unveiled a 60-page comic book with the same name as the album and illustrated by Luis Colindres, who had previously animated the music video for "Premonition" and who had previously designed cover art for Rezz.
+In September 2017, Rezz unveiled a 60-page comic book with the same name as the album; it was illustrated by Luis Colindres, who had previously animated the music video for "Premonition" and who had previously designed cover art for Rezz.
 The comic book follows Rezz as she arrives on Earth from Neptune, hypnotizing the people of Earth with her music.